 THE BASICS --

 If you want a truly unique engagement ring with a rich history, you may consider an antique, vintage, or estate ring.
-Understanding the differences between those classifications and other labels used to describe jewelry can help you choose an engagement ring that is high quality and a good value, as well as having the personalized touches you prefer.
+Understanding the differences between those classifications and other labels used to describe jewelry can help you choose an engagement ring or piece of jewelry that is high quality and a good value, as well as having the personalized touches you prefer.

 WHAT YOU NEED TO KNOW--

 Some of the most challenging antique jewelry descriptions to understand are when pieces are labeled as antique, vintage, or estate.
 While the exact description can vary by jeweler and may fluctuate based on the paperwork associated with any individual piece, its general craftsmanship, overall condition, and when the stones were mined, the basic guidelines for these descriptions are…